Don't Worry Baby: Cover versions and homages

 Terry Melcher drew heavily on "Don't Worry Baby" for his production and arrangement of the Byrds' 1965 rendition of "Mr. Tambourine Man".
 The two tracks share a similar tempo, as well as the same drum beat and rhythm guitar patterns.
 Byrds member Roger McGuinn greatly admired "Don't Worry Baby" and stated that, at one point, he listened to the record (alongside "God Only Knows") nearly every morning.
 "I'd wake up and play those songs.
 It was really inspirational.
 It was almost like going to church."
 Dillon writes that part of the Byrds' subsequent success "can be attributed to how they successfully adapted Beach Boys-style harmonies" on songs such as "Mr. Tambourine Man".

 The song was Keith Moon's favorite Beach Boys track, and he recorded two versions of it for his only solo album, Two Sides of the Moon (1975).
 Another cover by the Bay City Rollers became a Top 40 hit in Australia.
 B. J. Thomas released "Don't Worry Baby" as a single in 1977, making it the most successful cover, and outperforming the sales of the Beach Boys' version.
 Thomas later said: "I have always loved the Beach Boys—all of their records.
 They could do no wrong in my book.
 Brian Wilson was amazing.
 It wasn't my biggest hit, but it did sell about 800,000 copies and I still perform it live in concert."

 In the 1980s, Randy Bachman and Carl Wilson wrote an homage to "Don't Worry Baby", titled "What's Your Hurry, Darlin'?", that was recorded by Bachman's band Ironhorse.
+In 1988, the Beach Boys re-recorded the song featuring the Everly Brothers and released the song as a single.
 Lorrie Morgan was the featured guest on the Beach Boys' rerecording of "Don't Worry Baby" for the band's 1996 album Stars and Stripes Vol. 1.
 Garbage's 1998 single, "Push It", contained an interpolation of the "Don't Worry Baby" chorus; Wilson and Christian were subsequently given songwriting credits on "Push It".

+New Zealand rock band Zed recorded a cover version in 2003 for their second studio album This Little Empire.